Alfa Romeo Giulia Quadrifoglio by Squadra Tuning (Mid/Massimo Tuning)

-Giulia Quadrifoglio ECU tuning by Squadra Tuning (Mid Tuning)
+Giulia Quadrifoglio ECU tuning by Squadra Tuning (Mid/Massimo Tuning)

 This Tune is not about more torque and power for the Giulia Quadrifoglio.
 This tune is about a better driving Giulia Quadrifoglio.
 Or is that possible?
 Hell yes!
 We strip the Q of a few annoying properties.
 And also the Q gets a little faster under certain circumstances.

 The Giulia Quadrifoglio (without Verde!)
 Is engraved in many petrol heads as the most exciting Alfa Romeo ever.
 In the magazines and on Youtube, the Q is often chosen over the mighty BMW M3 / 4 and Mercedes C AMG63.
 The Q is praised for its entertaining handling, speed potential and great sound.
 He has been put to the test on many tracks by the entire car press.
 Frenzied, a lot of sets of Pirelli Corsas have been smoked, to prove time and again that he was the best super sedan and often still is after a year 4.
 On the circuit of the circuits, the Nordschleife has the Q in the round record its class.
 In short, a Giulia Q can not do wrong in terms of driver's car.